 For Playwrights: We offer seven year-residencies, free of charge, to a company of approximately 50 playwrights who are selected through a competitive process administered by a panel of 7 peer playwrights and theatre professionals, which changes completely each year.
 The residency application is open to anyone who has written two full-length plays.
 Reading and evaluation of scripts for the first round is conducted without names attached to the works.

-There is no fee to apply for playwright residency or for any awards or programs administered by New Dramatists, including the Princess Grace Award in Playwriting, the Composer-Librettist Studio, Kleban Prize in Musical Theatre, Van Lier Fellowships, or the Bernard B. Jacobs Internship Program.
+There is no fee to apply for playwright residency or for any awards or programs administered by New Dramatists, including the 7-Year Residency, Princess Grace Award in Playwriting, or Kleban Prize in Musical Theatre.

 A Note to Artists Working at New Dramatists with our Playwrights